-Beloved for their teddy bear-like appearance and symbolic of Australia, koalas are a treasured icon and one of the most adored animals on the planet.
-But human behaviors threaten their very existence.
+Beloved for their teddy-bear-like appearance and symbolic of Australia, koalas are a treasured icon and one of the most adored animals on the planet.
+But human behaviors threaten their existence.

 The number of koalas killed for their coats between 1888 and 1927.

 We still have a lot to learn about these cuddly-looking marsupials.
-San Diego Zoo Global is working in Australia to study wild koalas, because knowing more about their migratory paths, genetic diversity, and reproductive behaviors will help us save them.
+San Diego Zoo Global is working in Australia to study wild koalas, because knowing more about their migratory paths, genetic diversity, and reproductive behaviors will help us save them and protect their habitat.

 Koalas killed by cars every year, in just one small area of Australia.

 Vanishing Forests, Vanishing Homes